 Message presented and posted on 1 September 2013 – “Guess Who’s Coming To Breakfast?” (in this I thought about who I would have dinner with, in the manner similar to Steve Allen’s “Meeting of the Minds”; my choices for one dinner were Isaac Newton, Robert Boyle, and Joseph Priestley)

-There was a discussion on the BioLogos web site concerning the life of “Robert Boyle”; in my posted (posted on 11 November 2013) I provided links to the various parts of the discussion.
+There was a discussion on the BioLogos web site concerning the life of “Robert Boyle”.

 I have also discovered that this idea is, that there is a fundamental conflict between science and faith is, in terms of church history, a recent idea.
 The early church (around 300 C. E.) felt that the opening words of Genesis shouldn’t be taken literally and that Genesis was more of a story about us than they were a science lesson.
 This thought carried through the years but seems to have disappeared in recent times.